The Ultimate 2025 Baby Registry Checklist: Essentials, Must-Haves & What to Skip

 - Diaper Bag

-(I personally prefer a backpack – especially with 2 little ones, but the option is up to you)
+(I personally prefer a backpack, it’s easy to carry when your hands are full, especially with 2 little ones, but the option is up to you whether you like a traditional diaper bag or backpack style)

 Diapering Items for Baby: